abilandz/PH8124/Lecture_6/Lecture_6.md

 test TEST Test 11test test
 ```

-By default, the specified pattern ('test' in the above example) is case sensitive and it doesn't have to be an exact match, therefore here the patterns '11test', 'test22' and 'test' were all the matching patterns.
+By default, the specified pattern ('test' in the above example) is case sensitive and it does not have to be an exact match, therefore here the patterns '11test', 'test22' and 'test' were all the matching patterns.
 Each line which contains one or more of matching patterns is printed by **grep** on the screen by default, but it can be also redirected to a physical file:

 ```bash
 grep "test" grepExample.txt > filtered.txt